mtwins/findPopularJavaRepos/README_HOW_TO_RUN.md

 ## How to Run the Scripts in this Repository

 We developed and ran all of these scripts using Python 3 and the [Pycharm](https://www.jetbrains.com/pycharm/) / [IntelliJ](https://www.jetbrains.com/idea/) IDEs.
 Having Python 3 installed is a prerequisite to running the scripts.
-You can download Python 3 [here](https://www.python.org/downloads/).
+You can download Python 3 based on your specific OS [here](https://www.python.org/downloads/).

 _IMPORTANT: Reference instructions in the directory level README files to learn how to run a certain script._